the-idc/home/content/newsletters/let-them-leave.md

 Furthermore, given the role that luck is the dominant factor in success, it's only logical to distribute the wealth of the country fairly as opposed to allowing it to concentrate with the lucky few.

-We'd be much better off with a system that provides empowers majority of the individuals to pursue their interests instead of having to play a lottery to chase success.
+We'd be much better off with a system that empowers majority of the individuals to pursue their interests instead of having to play a lottery to chase success.
 This system is socialism.